winfsp/winfsp/README.md

 The project source code is organized as follows:

-* build/VStudio: WinFsp solution and project files.
+* `build/VStudio`: WinFsp solution and project files.
-* doc: The WinFsp design documents and additional documentation can be found here.
+* `doc`: The WinFsp design documents and additional documentation can be found here.
-* ext/tlib: A small test library originally from the secfs (Secure Cloud File System) project.
+* `ext/tlib`: A small test library originally from the secfs (Secure Cloud File System) project.
-* ext/test: Submodule pointing to the secfs.test project, which contains a number of tools for testing Windows and POSIX file systems.
+* `ext/test`: Submodule pointing to the secfs.test project, which contains a number of tools for testing Windows and POSIX file systems.
-* inc/winfsp: Public headers for the WinFsp API.
+* `inc/fuse`: Public headers for the FUSE compatibility layer.
-* inc/fuse: Public headers for the FUSE compatibility layer.
+* `inc/winfsp`: Public headers for the WinFsp API.
-* src/dll: Source code to the WinFsp DLL.
+* `src/dll`: Source code to the WinFsp DLL.
-* src/dll/fuse: Source code to the FUSE compatibility layer.
+* `src/dll/fuse`: Source code to the FUSE compatibility layer.
-* src/dotnet: Source code to the .NET layer.
+* `src/dotnet`: Source code to the .NET layer.
+* `src/fsptool`: Source code to fsptool command line utility.
-* src/launcher: Source code to the launcher service and the launchctl utility.
+* `src/launcher`: Source code to the launcher service and the launchctl utility.
-* src/sys: Source code to the WinFsp FSD.
+* `src/sys`: Source code to the WinFsp FSD.
-* opt/cygfuse: Source code for the Cygwin FUSE package.
+* `opt/cygfuse`: Source code for the Cygwin FUSE package.
-* tst/memfs*: Source code to an example file system written in C/C++ (memfs) or C# (memfs-dotnet).
+* `tst/memfs*`: Source code to an example file system written in C/C++ (memfs) or C# (memfs-dotnet).
-* tst/passthrough*: Source code to additional example file systems.
+* `tst/passthrough*`: Source code to additional example file systems.
-* tst/winfsp-tests: WinFsp test suite.
+* `tst/winfsp-tests`: WinFsp test suite.
+* `tools`: Various tools for building and testing WinFsp.

 ## Building and Running